 Most likely any LG smartphone released in the last 16-18 months will get Oreo.
 That includes the LG G5, LG G6, LG V20, LG V30, LG Q8, LG Stylus 3, LG K8, K10, K20 (2017) and a few other budget smartphones.
 We can confirm some of these, but not all.
 And no, the LG G4 or V10 will not get Oreo.

 Additionally, some LG tablets will receive an update too.
 Only those will come later in 2018 once smartphones are on the latest software.
 You could be waiting until late 2018 for Oreo on a tablet.
 The V30 update is done, and we’re expecting a quick release to follow for the G6 and eventually the G5.
 Or, if you have something like the new LG V30S, you already have Oreo.

 LG Android 8.0 Oreo Update Release Details

-Based on earlier years, LG will release Android 8.0 Oreo for some of its newest devices first, hopefully before very early in 2018, then continue delivering it for everyone else throughout the first 2-3 months of the year.
+Based on earlier years, LG will release Android 8.0 Oreo for some of its newest devices first, hopefully before the end of May, then continue delivering it to everyone else quickly.
+Considering Android P is almost here, they better hurry.

 What’s New in Android 8.0 Oreo